zaun/entity-sprite-engine/docs/design plans/SCENE DESIGN PLAN.md

 1. **Scene data model**
     * Represent a **description** of a set of entities and their components, not just a live view.
     * The description should be usable to create *new* entities with equivalent state (position, tags, components, and component configuration) when `Scene:run()` is called.
+    * Entity UUIDs/IDs are **not** serialized or reused; each `scene:run()` call creates brand-new entities with new IDs, and scripts should use tags to find entities rather than relying on stable IDs.
 2. **Instance method: run**
     * `scene:run()` should:
         * Iterate all described entities in the scene.